-Introversion is a broad term, which is not limited to just having one type; rather there are four types of introverts according to the renowned psychiatrist, Carl Jung.
-So the next time you come across an introverted person, observe them and think about what kind of an introvert they are.
+Introversion is a broad term, which is not limited to just having one type; rather there are four types of introverts according to a renowned psychiatrist, Carl Jung.
+So the next time you come across an introverted person, observe them and think about what kind of an introvert they might be.
 This will help you communicate with them better, and also understand them more deeply.

-Carl Jung divided introversion into four cognitive functions: restrained introversion, anxious introversion, thinking introversion, social introversion.
-Depending on which category you fall, it can say a lot about you, your personality, and how you see the world.
+Carl Jung divided introversion into four cognitive functions: restrained introversion, anxious introversion, thinking introversion, and social introversion.
+Depending on which category you fall under, it can say a lot about you, your personality, and how you see the world.

 1. Introverted Sensors